-In order contain our transportation costs and bring most efficient and pleasurable travel from Quito to Riobamba we have established regular weekly frequencies from Quito to Riobamba as follows:
+In order to contain our transportation costs and bring more efficient and pleasurable travel from Quito to Riobamba we have established regular weekly frequencies from Quito to Riobamba as follows:

 Yes, you may.
 Make sure you let us know well ahead of your arrival date so we can quote you a fee and make arrangements for them.

 Will I have access to places where I may make international calls, use the Internet?